AdobeDocs/adobe-io-runtime/src/pages/support/index.md

 <HeroSimple slots="heading, title"/>

-# Resources and Support
+# Adobe I/O Runtime Developer Guide

-Adobe I/O Runtime is built on top of Apache OpenWhisk.
-This is why many of the resources written for Apache OpenWhisk apply to Adobe I/O Runtime, too: blogs, documentation, and references, and so forth.
+This documentation provides an overview of Adobe I/O Runtime as well as guides, reference documentation, and tools to help you begin developing your own integrations.

 ## Resources